jakesower/json-expressions/docs/custom-expressions.md

 >
 > **Note:** This guide covers function-based custom expressions.
 The unified `createExpressionEngine` supports both apply and evaluate modes when your expressions provide both methods.

 **Important note on equality:** JavaScript has the notion of `undefined` being distinct from `null`.
-JSON Expressions is designed to be useful regardless of the implementing language, and most do not distinguish between the two.
-Use `$exists` if you wish to determine if the key of an object is undefined.
+JSON Expressions is designed to be useful regardless of the implementing language, and most languages do not distinguish between the two.
+Therefore, `undefined` and `null` are considered to be **equal** throughout the library.
+Use `$exists` if you wish to determine if a key in an object is undefined.

 ## Overview